 The budget serves as a financial roadmap, outlining projected income and expenses aligned with the PTA's objectives.
 For it to be effective, the budget must realistically anticipate annual expenses and strategize how to secure the required funds to meet those financial commitments.
 The budget covers a 12-month period.
-Most units typically follow a fiscal year schedule from July 1 to June 30, as specified in the Bylaws.
+PTAs follow the fiscal year schedule from July 1 to June 30, as specified in the Bylaws.

 Erring on the side of caution, overestimate income rather than underestimate it in budgeting.
 Every budget must include a "Startup Funds" line item, allowing for purchases to be made before the General Membership formally approves the new budget.
-Once the budget is approved, complete the LAPTA Budget Approval Form for the Active Affiliation Report.
+The approved budget is one requirement of the LAPTA Affiliation Report.

-The Budget Committee
+The Budget Committee.
 The Treasurer chairs the Budget Committee which is composed of three members and as specified in the Bylaws.
-Other members might include the past and current President, past Treasurer, and the principal.
+Other members might include the past or current President, past Treasurer, and the principal.
 To develop the budget, the committee should review the previous year's budget and the Treasurer's reports to make recommended changes.
 Gather information from the BOD about their planned activities and financial needs.
 Consider sources of funds to meet these requirements.
-If a unit has identified programs or projects to conduct, it might want to budget expenses first.
-Knowing the expense totals helps determine how much revenue is needed, or estimate income and then determine its programs and projects.
+If a PTA has identified programs or projects to conduct, it might want to budget expenses first.
+Knowing the expense totals helps determine how much revenue is needed or estimate income and then determine its programs and projects.

-Creating a Budget
+Creating a Budget.
 Traditionally, total income must equal total expenses with zero as the net total even though all of the money does not need to be spent every year.
 There should be a line item for every major category or event.
 It should be simple but detailed to permit all income and expenses to be correctly categorized.
-The following template works well with MoneyMinder.com and is only a suggestion.
+The following template is only a suggestion.
 See sample budget later in this section.

 - Create a main Fundraising section and list each event's gross income and the expenses resulting in the net income such as a Fun Run, Gumbo Cook-Off, grants, general donations, and spirit wear sales. - Create a Student and Parent Programs section and its items such as PBIS support, mental health speaker, honor roll events, Santa & Hot Cocoa Night, Grandparents Bingo, newsletter, and STEM Night. - Create a Teacher, School, & Community section and list its items such as Staff Welcome Lunch, Staff Snack Days, Staff Appreciation Week, Playground Equipment, Community Outreach, and more.
 Hospitality should not exceed 5% of the budget and only includes small Welcome Committee type expenses.
-Teacher lunches and events are itemized so that each event has its own line item. - Create an Administration section for items such as PTA membership dues, insurance and bonding, Articles of Incorporation renewal, Zoom, CheddarUp.com, MoneyMinder.com, website, leadership training with LAPTA and National PTA, bank fees, copies, required Start Up Funds, Carry Forward & Ending Balances, a small Miscellaneous line item, and more.
+Teacher lunches and events are itemized so that each event has its own line item. - Create an Administration section for items such as PTA membership dues, insurance and bonding, LA Secretary of State renewal, Zoom, Givebacks.com, CheddarUp.com, website, training with LAPTA and National PTA, bank fees, copies, required Start Up Funds, Carry Forward & Ending Balances, a small Miscellaneous line item, and more.
 Start Up Funds specify the maximum amount that may be used prior to budget approval.
 Once the budget is approved by the General Membership, these early expenses should be applied to the appropriate line item in the budget.
 The Ending Balance is used for the projected closing balance although there are alternatives to this.
 See LouisianaPTA.org/treasurer for further explanation.